 THE ARGUMENT FROM SENTIENCE

 Sentience is consciousness; a capacity for feeling or perceiving.
 One part of being a sentient being is the ability to feel pain.
-Jim Lippard, an atheist friend of mine, communicated this position to me in a Facebook conversation when he said,
+Jim Lippard communicated this position to me in a Facebook conversation when he said,

 “A two-celled zygote has no brain, no neurons, no mental functioning, no consciousness, no capacity for pain, and is therefore not a person.
 Personhood is the status required for right to life, therefore zygotes do not have a right to life.”